Elgin IL athletes get relief from exercise-induced asthma

 - Ipratropium, which is inhaled or in its generic form may be taken with a nebulizer to relax airways

 Drs.
-Noga Askenazi, Eugenia Hahn, and Dipika Patel may prescribe a long-term drug to control underlying asthma (where present) or manage symptoms when those medications taken before exercise aren’t effective, and include:
+Noga Askenazi, and Eugenia Hahn may prescribe a long-term drug to control underlying asthma (where present) or manage symptoms when those medications taken before exercise aren’t effective, and include:

 - Corticosteroids, sold as Flovent HFA, Asmanex Twisthaler and Qvar, and inhaled to stop inflammation